abdullahgillani70070-sketch/Ai-learning-journey/README.md

-# Ai-larning-journey
+# Ai-learning-journey
-Mera AI seekhne ka journey.
-Yahan main Python, ML aur AI projects practice kar raha hoon.
+Documenting my AI learning journey.
+I use this space to practice Python, work on Machine Learning projects, and explore AI concepts.